Map Rust vector iteration to assembly

 Vector length is 4

 If the vector length is 4, the compiler unrolls the loop and generates the following assembly code.
-Vector instructions are used to perform two 64-bit operations in parallel.
-The movq
+Vector instructions perform two 64-bit operations in parallel.
+The movdqu

-instruction is used to move the vector data from the vector buffer to a xmm
+instruction moves the vector data from the vector buffer to an xmm

-instruction is used to add the specified value to the vector data.
-The movq
+instruction adds the specified value to the vector data.
+The movdqu

-instruction is then used to move the vector data back to the vector buffer.
+instruction moves the vector data back to the vector buffer.

 .LBB0_7:

-movdqu xmm1, xmmword ptr [rcx + 8*rsi] ; Load two 64-bit numbers from the vector
+movdqu xmm1, xmmword ptr [rcx + rsi] ; Load two 64-bit numbers from the vector

 paddq xmm1, xmm0 ; Add the increment value to the first two 64-bit number